logo

 PlaneSense

-The PlaneSense PC12 First Officer assists the Captain and acts as Second-In-Command of the airplane.
-The First Officer assists with decision making, in coordination with the Captain, throughout all phases of flight operations and is adaptive to an active and rapidly changing flight schedule.
+The PlaneSense PC-12 First Officer assists the Captain and acts as Second-In-Command of the airplane.
+The First Officer supports decision-making, in coordination with the Captain, throughout all phases of flight operations and is adaptive to an active and rapidly changing flight schedule.

-The First Officer must possess an extensive knowledge of aviation weather, federal aviation regulations, international customs, immigration requirements, specific aircraft systems, our Company policies and procedures, and must be thoroughly familiar with flying in an IFR and VFR environment.
+The First Officer must possess extensive knowledge of aviation weather, federal aviation regulations, international customs, immigration requirements, specific aircraft systems, and our company policies and procedures.
+They must also be thoroughly familiar with flying in both IFR and VFR environments.

 Minimum Qualifications: